cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 For a lean distribution (~650 MB), go with TinyTex.
 Downloading the `install-bin-windows.bat` referenced in their docs (for Windows) to the basic `Downloads` directory then double-clicking will automatically create a the TinyTex install directory in `User/AppData/Roaming` and add it to the user `PATH` (bearing in mind you may not have admin rights).

 Follow the respective steps in their linked docs for Mac or Linux.

 ***NOTE:***
 - TeX Live is the **strongly recommended** [LaTeX distribution](https://github.com/James-Yu/latex-workshop/wiki/Install) by developers of the VS Code LaTeX Workshop extension, and all of the links here provide TeX Live dists.
 If you *really* want to use MiKTeX, I leave that up to you.
 - TeX Live binaries (e.g. `C:/Users/myName/texlive/2024/bin/windows`) must then be added to your `PATH` environment variables.
-See [here](https://www.computerhope.com/issues/ch000549.htm) for modifying environment variables on Windows, and [here](https://techpp.com/2021/09/08/set-path-variable-in-macos-guide/) for Mac.

-To verify your distribution is on the path, you can search `cmd` in the Windows Search bar:
+To verify your distribution is on the path, you can search `cmd` in the Windows Search bar, then run:
 ```cmd
 echo %PATH%
 ```